camerondaly/camerondaly/README.md

 * I use Firebase for their cloud hosted NoSQL db, Auth0 for Authentication, Stripe for payments, and Next.js on the frontend. </br>

 <strong> I'm also exploring Rust right now and familizarizing myself with some lower level core CS concepts. </strong> </br>
 - If I'm not doing these things, I'm either practicing violin 🎻, rehearsing with the Callisto Quartet, or, most likely, preparing for interviews...
-I'm open to work!
+<strong>I'm open to work!</strong>
 </br></br>

 - A smattering of some familiar tech: </br>